red6/dmn-check/README.md

 ### Missing Ids and Names

 Usually you do not have to care much about ids and names of DMN elements.
-However, during upgrades and refactoring it might happen that an id or a name is lost.
+However, during upgrades and refactoring, it might happen that an id or a name is lost.
 Those errors usually stay unnoticed for a long time.
-Depending on the scenario missing ids or names might break your decision model or make error analysis tricky.
+Depending on the scenario, missing ids or names might break your decision model or make error analysis tricky.

 `dmn-check` validates that the following DMN elements always have an id and a name: